What is Commercial Crew?

 NASA has officially certified SpaceX’s crew system and started regular missions with astronauts to the space station.
 SpaceX’s Crew Dragon spacecraft launches on the company’s Falcon 9 rocket from Launch Complex 39A at NASA’s Kennedy Space Center in Florida.

-NASA and Boeing continue to make progress on the company’s second uncrewed flight test on the CST-100 Starliner system to prove its capability to carry astronauts to low-Earth orbit and the International Space Station.
-The end-to-end flight test, known as Orbital Flight Test 2 (OFT-2), will launch on the United Launch Alliance Atlas V rocket from Space Launch Complex 41 on Cape Canaveral Space Force Station in Florida.
-If successful, this mission will pave the way for a crewed test flight on Starliner and ultimately NASA’s certification of Boeing’s astronaut transportation system for regular missions to the orbiting laboratory.
+NASA and Boeing continue to make progress on the company’s first crewed flight on the CST-100 Starliner system to prove its capability to carry astronauts to low-Earth orbit and the International Space Station.
+The end-to-end Crew Flight Test test will launch on the United Launch Alliance Atlas V rocket from Space Launch Complex 41 on Cape Canaveral Space Force Station in Florida.
+If successful, this mission will pave the way for NASA’s certification of Boeing’s astronaut transportation system for regular missions to the orbiting laboratory.

 How is the Commercial Crew Program Different?